SciSharp/tensorflow-net-docs/docs/contribute/contribute.md

 # Contribute

 Feel like contributing to one of the hottest projects in the Machine Learning field?
-Want to know how Tensorflow magically creates the computational graph?
+Want to know how TensorFlow magically creates the computational graph?
 We appreciate every contribution however small.
 There are tasks for novices to experts alike, if everyone tackles only a small task the sum of contributions will be huge.

 You can:
 * Let everyone know about this project
-* Port Tensorflow unit tests from Python to C# or F#
+* Port TensorFlow unit tests from Python to C# or F#
-* Port missing Tensorflow code from Python to C# or F#
+* Port missing TensorFlow code from Python to C# or F#
-* Port Tensorflow examples to C# or F# and raise issues if you come accross missing parts of the API
+* Port TensorFlow examples to C# or F# and raise issues if you come accross missing parts of the API
 * Debug one of the unit tests that is marked as Ignored to get it to work
 * Debug one of the not yet working examples and get it to work